 The ROK is my favorite manual grinder.
 It’s long horizontal crank and sticky base make it very easy to turn.
 Grind size adjustment is stepless.
 For espresso, we’ve pulled shots ground on the ROK alongside more expensive grinders and been impressed when comparing the results.
 It’s probably not appropriate grinding for large pots of drip coffee but works well grinding for smaller volume pour over or press coffee.

 The Baratza Forte AP is a more powerful and rugged version of the Vario, so it’s appropriate for small volume commercial grinding of up to 2 kilograms of coffee per day.
 It has the portafilter holder and grinds bin.
 In addition to the standard Vario’s 3 timed presets, the Forte has three weight presets useable when grinding into the bin.
 The Forte AP has a ceramic burr which is best for espresso.
 If you’ll be doing more brew grinding consider the Forte BG with steel burrs for fewer fines at medium grind sizes.

 So those are our picks for the best in espresso grinders.
 Again whether you agree or disagree with our picks we’d love to hear your opinions or questions in the comments.

-Now, a sneak peak at a grinder that’s not near zero, it is zero!
+Now, a sneak peek at a grinder that’s not near zero, it is zero!
 It’s a Hero.
 It’s the Ceado E37Z Hero grinder.
 We’ve been working with Ceado on this grinder and have had our evaluation unit in-house here for testing for the last couple of months.
 Before that, over the summer we got our first hands-on with the Hero at Ceado’s plant in Venice, Italy.
-We’re currently working on final revisions before the E37Z-Hero becomes available in December of 2018.
+The E37Z Hero Grinder is now available, so you'll want to snatch one up as a staple in your kitchen.

 I’m Marc from Whole latte Love.
 Thanks for reading and I hope you’ll come back soon for more of the best on everything coffee.